‘Sheld-on’ Networking Tools

 Following the eligibility criteria of the Vademecum, this networking tool included in the Work and Budget plan with an estimated budget of €31,700 had planned to reimburse 6 Trainers, 20 trainees and cover the organizational expenses incurred by the Local Organiser: the Tallinn University.

--Body Concious Design in the Third Age, Slovak University of Technology, Bratislava, Dates to be Defined.
+-Body Concious Design in the Third Age

 Conference grants help PhD students and early-career investigators from participating Inclusiveness Target Countries attend international science and technology related conferences that are not specifically organised by sheld-on.

-Yearly organised by the action Management Committees (MC) in any Sheldon Member State joining the network, the Sheldon Conference meetings are open to a wide community and provide opportunities for experts whether being part of the Sheldon Community or not to share their work performed under the frame of the Sheldon topics and the results obtained.
+Organised by the action Management Committees (MC) in any Sheldon Member State joining the network, the Sheldon Conference meetings are open to a wide community and provide opportunities for experts whether being part of the Sheldon Community or not to share their work performed under the frame of the Sheldon topics and the results obtained.